 Jimmy Nixon founded Broadway Bound Children’s Theatre after moving from Hollywood to Seattle in 1996.
-In the past 23 years, he has led the growth of a company that began as an after school class, serving a handful of students, into a million-dollar non-profit organization that serves more than 1,500 young artists each year.
-Under Jimmy’s leadership, Broadway Bound has become a premiere youth theatre company in Seattle.
+For 23 years, he led the growth of a company that began as an after school class, serving a handful of students, into a million-dollar non-profit organization that serves more than 1,500 young artists each year.
+Under Jimmy’s leadership, Broadway Bound became a premiere youth theatre company in Seattle.
 Young artists from the program have gone on to appear on virtually all of Seattle’s professional stages, as well as Stage Door Manor, Interlochen Arts Academy, on National tours, regional theatre’s and on television and in film.
 Broadway Bound has mounted productions at venues throughout the city of Seattle, including The Moore, The Paramount and the ACT, Seattle Public Theatre and the Broadway Performance Hall.
-Broadway Bound has been recognized for the past three years by the City of Seattle as a Civic Partner.
+Broadway Bound has been recognized by the City of Seattle as a Civic Partner.
 In December 2011, Jimmy directed the Seattle Premiere of Jason Robert Brown’s Broadway Musical, “13″ at the Gregory Falls Theatre at ACT.

 In 2007, Jimmy led the effort to bring a new and exciting Broadway Bound program to underserved neighborhoods in South Seattle.
 His production of Dreamgirls opened a dormant Paul Robeson Performing Arts Center, with sold out houses and front-page news coverage by the Seattle Times.
 His achievements and vision resulted in a partnership with the Seattle Public School District and additional productions at Rainier Beach High School, including Fame, Little Shop of Horrors, Cats, and most recently directing the Premiere of the new musical God Lives in Glass, written by Keith Thompson and Dr. Robert Landy.
 In 2011 he was honored by the Rainier Beach High neighborhood with a Community Partnership Award.